yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 - CDN's client certificate key is first order security asset and MUST be protected.
 Absent 2FA/MFA, an attacker that can compromise the key might be able to obtain certificates bearing DNO’s identity.
 - Consider collusion of two or more CDNs with contracts with the same DNO (?)
+- TODO merge Yaron's SecCons from draft-sheffer-lurk-cert-delegation

+# Acknowledgments

+This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI).
+This support does not imply endorsement.

 --- back